Gyeongju: Notable people

 Gyeongju has produced notable individuals throughout its history.
 As the capital of Silla, Gyeongju was a center of culture in its heyday.
-Notable Gyeongju residents in the Silla period included most of the kingdom's leading figures, not only rulers but scholars such as Seol Chong and Choe Chi-won, and generals like Kim Yusin, the leader of the Hwarang warriors.
+Notable Gyeongju residents in the Silla period included most of the kingdom's leading figures, not only rulers but scholars such as Seol Chong and Ch'oe Ch'i-wŏn, and generals like Kim Yu-sin, the leader of the Hwarang warriors.
 The city continued to contribute to traditional Korean thought in subsequent dynasties.
-Relatives of Choe Chi-won such as Choe Eon-wui and Choe Hang played an important role in establishing the structures of early Goryeo.
+Relatives of Ch'oe Ch'i-wŏn such as Ch'oe Ŏn-wi and Ch'oe Hang played an important role in establishing the structures of early Goryeo.
 In the Joseon period, Gyeongju joined the rest of Gyeongsang in becoming a hotbed of the conservative Sarim faction.
-Notable Gyeongju members of this faction included the 15th century intellectual Yi Eon-jeok.
+Notable Gyeongju members of this faction included the 15th-century intellectual Yi Ŏnjŏk.
 He has been enshrined in the Oksan Seowon since 1572.
-In modern times, the city produced writers such as Kim Dong-ni and Park Mok-wol, both of whom did a great deal to popularize the region's culture, as well as Choe Jun, a wealthy businessman who established the Yeungnam University Foundation.
+In modern times, the city produced writers such as Kim Dongni and Pak Mok-wol, both of whom did a great deal to popularize the region's culture, as well as Choe Jun, a wealthy businessman who established the Yeungnam University Foundation.